bagder/http3-explained/en/proc-status.md

   is, since it has not traditionally been used for high speed transfers like this.

-- TCP and TLS offloading to hardware exist, but that's much rarer for UDP and basically non-existing for QUIC.
+- TCP and TLS offloading to hardware exist, but that is much rarer for UDP and basically non-existing for QUIC.

 There are reasons to believe that performance and CPU requirements will